encode/starlette/docs/database.md

   DATABASE_URL = DATABASE_URL.replace(database='test_' + DATABASE_URL.database)

-# Use 'rollback_on_shutdown' during testing, to ensure we have
+# Use 'rollback_on_shutdown' during testing, to ensure we do not persist
+# database changes
 app = Starlette()
 app.add_middleware(
     DatabaseMiddleware,